 Protect Victoria: No Coal Exports

-The Victorian Government is currently planning the development of a major new coal export industry for Victoria.
+A number of coal companies are planning the development of a major new coal export industry for Victoria.
 If it goes ahead it will result in billions of tonnes of new coal being allocated for digging up and burning, new coal train and truck routes through our towns and cities and major new coal ports at protected places like Western Port or Corner Inlet, next to Wilsons Promontory.

-In May and June, the Victorian and Federal governments jointly handed over $75 million of public money to support three new coal projects in Victoria.
-It’s called the Advanced Lignite Demonstration Program (ALDP), and already coal companies are lining up around the block to get their hands on it.
-From what we've seen of the proposals, it’s clear that the three companies who received taxpayer subsidies are all interested in coal exports.
+In May and June last year, the Victorian and Federal governments jointly handed over $75 million of public money to support three new coal projects in Victoria.
+It’s called the Advanced Lignite Demonstration Program (ALDP), and from what we've seen of their proposals, it’s clear that the three companies who received taxpayer subsidies are all interested in coal exports.

-At the same time, the Napthine Government is considering allocating another 13 billion tonnes of coal to prospective miners in the Latrobe Valley .
+The Napthine Government was considering allocating another 13 billion tonnes of coal to prospective miners in the Latrobe Valley.
 This would be bad news for our environment, the community and the diversity of the Latrobe Valley economy.
-We’ve successfully delayed the allocation twice, and this time around. the government said they would make a decision on whether to proceed or not by the end of 2013.
-That has been and gone, but we know they’re still trying to make it happen.
+We successfully delayed the allocation through the full term of the Baillieu/Napthine Government, but if these projects go ahead, there’ll be pressure from industry on the Andrews Government to give the green light to more coal mines.

 If it goes ahead, the impact on our state will be devastating.